PaulH97/Sen12Landslides/README.md

 - Small object detection in remote sensing
 - Transfer learning and domain adaptation approaches

-The low baseline performance on the landslide class reflects the genuine difficulty of this real-world problem and presents **significant opportunity for methodological innovation**.
+A low baseline performance on the landslide class reflects the genuine difficulty of this real-world problem and presents **significant opportunity for methodological innovation**.
 We encourage researchers to tackle these challenges and contribute improved methods.